It's So Easy (Guns N' Roses song): Music video

 On October 10, 1989, over two years after the release of the original single, a promo video was made for "It's So Easy".
-The video features the band playing live in front of a crowd on stage at the Cathouse nightclub in Hollywood.
+The video features the band playing live in front of a crowd on stage at the Cathouse nightclub in Hollywood, and a cameo by Axl Rose's then-fiancé Erin Everly who is being treated by him in a BDSM-style way.
 A heavily edited version of the video was later made for promotional purposes.
 It was not included on the band's Welcome to the Videos DVD, and as such its content is rare and can only be found on the internet.
 At the time the video was released, Guns N' Roses were not as popular as they would eventually become, the single was never released in the United States and its video was never accepted by MTV.

 The video was finally released on May 28, 2018.